-Marlow said Phlete Martin, one of the guards, shouted, “Here they are; take all six of the sons of bitches.”
+Marlow said Phlete Martin, one of the convoy guards, shouted, “Here they are; take all six of the sons of bitches.”

 And then the shooting began.

-George Marlow said some of the guards threw their weapons to the ambushers.
+George Marlow later said some of the guards threw their weapons to the ambushers.
 Some of the guards may have fled.
-Some may have joined the ambushers in their attack.
+Some may have joined the ambushers in their attack on the prisoners.
 The New York Sun reported that the guards fired over the heads of the ambushers.
 The four Marlow brothers, being shackled (George to Epp, Alf to Charley), could not flee.
 But as the shooting began they did manage to reach the wagon carrying the spare guns.
 The four Marlows fired back at the bushwhackers.
 But in the fusillade, Epp and Alf were quickly killed, leaving George and Charley each shackled to a dead brother and more handicapped than ever.